 - a.
 The principles, practices and procedures should be exactly the same as the original AfC implementation.
 Where different procedures had been adopted for the aspects to be determined locally, it is obviously necessary to agree a single approach and helpful if this has been done in advance of the process. - b.
-Jobs which all parties agree have not changed following the
+Jobs which all parties agree have not changed following the merger/reconfiguration do not need to be re-matched or re-evaluated, as long as the review shows there are no inconsistencies in the previous processes.
+If inconsistencies are found, then it will be necessary to rematch or evaluate. - c.

-- c.
 Consistency checking should take place during the post-merger matching/evaluations in exactly the same way as in the original exercise.
 Overall consistency checking should include jobs which have not needed to be re-matched or evaluated, to ensure that outcomes are consistent across all jobs in the new organisation.
-Not doing this risks internal grievances or legal challenge. - d.
+Not doing this risks internal grievances or legal challenge.

+d.
 Employees should have the same right of review of matching or evaluations of new and changed jobs, as in the original exercises.